felix-clark/ndarray-glm/README.md

 The regression algorithm uses iteratively re-weighted least squares (IRLS) with a step-halving procedure applied when the next iteration of guesses does not increase the likelihood.

+At the moment the master branch of `ndarray-linalg` along with `blas-src = 0.6` is required to pass CI, but this precludes publishing new versions of this crate.
+For the time being you may see some version mismatches in the instructions below as a result.

 ## Prerequisites